 - A Trip to Cloud Nine – As fantastic as the scrubbing is, afterward you feel deliciously floaty, without a care in the world.

-- Cost – Around $120 for the whole kit and caboodle (sauna, hot tub, steam & 60 minute scrub)
+- Cost – Prices vary.
+Expect around $50 for most the basic treatments and around $120 for the whole kit and caboodle (sauna, hot tub, steam & 60 minute scrub)

 - DO IT.
 No only is it the perfect Spring Cleaning ritual, the lymph, circulation and immune boost makes it a great I-feel-a-cold-coming-on remedy.
 I treat myself to this magical experience 1-2 times a year and have never been disappointed.

 - Always opt for a Korean Spa – Search for a body scrub at a Korean spa near you.
 I can’t stress enough how different (and how much better) the scrubs at Korean spas are compared to a salt scrub or the like at more European spas.

 - Los Angeles: Wi Spa (massive and open 24 hours) or Spa Palace

 - NYC: Juvenex Spa – Just note the same sex vs co-ed schedule!